agoncal/agoncal-training-javaee6-advanced/before/05-PersistenceContext/README.md

 ## Get rid of lazy initialization exception by finding by id with relations

-* Book has a ManyToMany relation with musicians
+* CD has a ManyToMany relation with musicians
-* `CDBean.findById` can't just use `entityManager.find(Book.class, id)` but instead should use LEFT joins to get relations
+* `CDBean.findById` can't just use `entityManager.find(CD.class, id)` but instead should use LEFT joins to get relations
 * (check the REST endpoints, that's what they do)
 * Use a `TypedQuery` (`TypedQuery<CD> findByIdQuery = this.entityManager.createQuery`)
 * Remember to set the entity id as a parameter `findByIdQuery.setParameter("entityId", id);`